nerdfiles/communicative-praxis/readme.md

 # communcative praxis

-see [signaling] and the levels of communicative acts.
+see [signaling] and the levels of communicative acts within and between architectural and [learning] styles.

 1. [PhoeticAction][phoa]
 2. [PhaticAction][phaa]